GaloisInc/sail-riscv/RunElf.md

 and change the last line of `def sail_model_init` to `initialize_registers ()`.

+To turn on debugging that prints out instructions as they are executed, in `Lean_RV64D_executable/LeanRV64Dexecutable/Prelude.lean`, change the body of the `get_config_print_instr` function to `true`.

 To execute an ELF file, from within `sail/test/lean-riscv`, run

 ```